-Saudi Arabia’s change in leadership in 2015 did not lead to significant human rights changes.
-Saudi authorities continued to arbitrarily arrest, try, and convict peaceful dissidents.
-Dozens of human rights defenders and activists are serving long prison sentences for criticizing authorities or advocating political and rights reforms.
+Saudi Arabia faced international criticism following the murder of prominent Saudi journalist Jamal Khashoggi in October 2018.
+Nevertheless, authorities continued to arbitrarily detain peaceful activists and dissidents without trial for long periods, including ten prominent women’s rights activists detained after May 2018.
+Dozens of human rights defenders are serving long prison sentences for criticizing authorities or advocating political and rights reforms.
 Authorities systematically discriminate against women and religious minorities.
-In 2015, Saudi Arabia carried out 158 executions, 63 for non-violent drug crimes.
-On January 2, 2016, Saudi Arabia executed 47 men for terrorism-related offenses, including prominent Shia cleric Nimr al-Nimr, who was convicted following a deeply flawed trial.
-On March 2015, a Saudi-led coalition launched an airstrike campaign against Houthi forces in Yemen that included use of banned cluster munitions and apparently unlawful strikes that killed civilians.
+In 2018, Saudi Arabia carried out 148 executions, 59 for non-violent drug crimes.
+A Saudi-led coalition continued an airstrike campaign against Houthi forces in Yemen that included apparently unlawful strikes that killed civilians.